HTTP auth with .htaccess

 htpasswd -c ~/directory/.htpasswd john

-# Deploy HTTP Auth
+Deploy HTTP Auth

 Likely, your goal is, to ask users for a password only on the staging area, but not on your local environment or even a live version.
 Unfortunately HTTP Auth does not play very well with standard practices of environment detection, as this is happening on a different layer.
 Here is what you can do:

-# Upload via SSH / SFTP
+Upload via SSH / SFTP

 You can upload the two files .htaccess and .htpasswd directly via SSH or SFTP into your App on fortrabbit.
 This is not very programmatic, but pragmatic.
 And it works.

-# Create while deploying
+Create while deploying

-When deploying with Git, you can use a post-deploy hook, to trigger automatic generation (or placement) of the required files.
+When deploying with Git, you can use a post-deploy hook to trigger automatic generation (or placement) of the required files.

-# Alternative solutions
+Alternative solutions

 HTTP Auth is a basic, standard, minimally invasive solution.
 There is no UI and no dependency you need to take care of.
 Even database access is not required.
 That's the beauty of it.
 So it's most likely compatible with the rest of your application.
 But HTTP Auth is not the only way to protect your website with username and password.
-Your CMS or framework might bring their on solutions for this.
-There are plenty plugins for Craft CMS and WordPress.
+Your CMS or framework might bring their own solutions for this.
+There are plenty of plugins for Craft CMS and WordPress.